thinkst/canarytokens-docker/README.md

 The tokens are saved in a Redis database file which exists outside the Docker containers.
 Look for ```dumb.rdb``` in the ```canarytokens-docker/``` directory.

-If you want to wipe all your tokens, delete dumb.rdb.
+If you want to wipe all your tokens, delete dump.rdb.